ElyHunt/GradingHelper/README.md

 It's mostly for personal use, but I'm storing it here in case anybody else wants to use it or build upon it.

+When downloading bulk student submissions, they are stored in one giant compressed file.
+Each student submission is typically one folder deep and stored as a .zip.

+This program loops through and unzips everything for you and generates a grading file for you to fill in as you grade.

 ### It does 3 main things:
 ⚪ Unzips all submissions, even if the zips are "stacked".